 Being primarily a Canadian investor, I like to listen to BNN (Business News Network) to get information and views on companies.

-All the tools I mentioned, although screening tools, aren’t really tools for investors to rely on and inform them on future purchases.
+All the tools I mentioned, although screening tools aren’t really tools for investors to rely on and inform them on future purchases.
 I would not wake up one morning with money to invest and simply use one of those tools to pick my next investment.
 What they allow me (and possibly you) is a way to find stocks with potential for an investment.
 My next step is to enter it in my spreadsheet and let my math do the work!
 My math is what allows me to filter on better opportunities and that’s why I have put it together.
 Math and math tutoring can really help you when it comes to playing the market since so much forecasting involves mathematics.

 Tracking The Technicals

 Having a list of stocks is the first step in screening your future purchases.
-The last thing you want is just blindly throw your money at the markets and buy the flavor stock of the day.
+The last thing you want is just blindly throw your money at the markets and buy the flavored stock of the day.
 To narrow down your list, or screen your future options, you need to track the information that matters to you.

 Some time ago, you would have had to go through all the documents from the companies or listen to their conference calls to get the information you needed but now, you can automate the retrieval of most information.
 I happen to use Google Finance functions within Google Spreadsheet to retrieve my data.
-Here is the non computed information I track.
+Here is the non-computed information I track.

 - Company Name